serge-sedelnikov/ipa_dashboard_tool/README.md

 - `job.js` - base job class.
 Subscribes for socket.io and ready to send the signal on demand.
 - `schedule-job.js` - the job that executes on schedule.
+- `mqtt-job.js` - the jobs that is subscribed for MQTT broker topics and fires every time the desired MQTT message arrives.

 ## job.js